THE ESSENTIAL SEOUL GUIDE

 Further up the winding hill of HBC, towards the Namsan hiking trail, you’ll find an atmospheric little cafe/bar, The Royal.
 With Magpie Porter on draft and the most incredible cheese dip I’ve ever tasted, this place is a firm favourite.
 You can’t go wrong with any of the food here, and the cosy interior is inviting come rain or shine.

 Coffee culture is well and truly thriving in Korea, and this is no more evident than in cosmopolitan Seoul.
 There are coffee shops on every corner, with plenty of independent roasters to be found alongside the big name chains.
-One of our favourites is Fritz, with three locations across the city.
+Let our Seoul guide lead you to one of the choicest establishments.
+Fritz is without doubt one of our absolute favourites, with three locations across the city.
 Not only is their coffee top notch, they have an excellent bakery and stylish retro branding that makes us want to buy anything and everything on sale!
 Find them in Mapo-gu, Jongno-gu and Seocho-gu.